School and site details

 A multi-site school operates on at least two separate sites with separate location addresses.
 The parent site (host centre) governs subsidiary sites (associated facilities) at a multi-site school.
 Schools with multiple sites will need to ensure that all details are correct and current for each site (for example, year levels at each site).

 The majority of schools are single-site schools and, as such, will only need to complete one Census form.
 Select Host centre from the drop-down menu for a single-site school.

 Mode of delivery

 Select the mode of delivery (Classroom education or Distance education) from the drop-down menu.

 For non-State schools accredited to offer both classroom and distance education, a separate Census form should be completed for each mode of delivery.
 One Census form should be completed for students enrolled in classroom education and one Census form should be completed for students receiving a full service delivery in distance education programs.

 Distance education students

 Students undertaking part of their course through a school of distance education (for example, undertaking a subject that is not available at their school or is available at the school only at the same time as another subject being studied) are not categorised as distance education students.

 For a governing body to be eligible for funding for distance education students, the school must be accredited by the Board to deliver education in distance mode.
-Only distance education students resident in Queensland, enrolled full-time and undertaking a full service delivery course in distance education should be included in the Census form.
+Only distance education students resident in Queensland, enrolled full-time and undertaking a full service delivery course in distance education and who enrolled at least 11 days before Census Day (or less, if the delay was beyond the control of the parent or independent student) should be included in the Census form.